 Receiving SMS and webhook setup for SMS notifications

-The easiest way to see the SMS that were sent as a reply to your messages is our chat console, where you can see all the SMS that you have sent to your customers, and their replies, and send even have an SMS conversation with them, just like using a chat application.
+The easiest way to see the SMS that were sent as a reply to your messages is , where you can see all the SMS that you have sent to your customers, and their replies, and send even have an SMS conversation with them, just like using a chat application.

 However, if you would like to handle inbound and outbound SMS yourself, e.g. do some automated actions when you send or receive them, or send a notification to yourself, you can provide a webhook (callback url) that we will send you an HTTP POST request to when that happens.